 How to protect your personal assets from legal action against your business

 As a soloist you can’t afford to overlook legal risk.
-Put a plan in place to protect your family home and personal wealth before a claim is made against you.
+Put a plan in place to protect your personal assets before a claim is made against you.
 Once you are being sued, it’s already too late.

 In 2012 the High Court awarded a shopper $580,000 for slipping on a greasy potato chip a food court floor.
 The High Court said the business owner was negligent as they should have inspected the floor every 15 minutes.
 This case highlights the significant legal risks business owners can face because of misfortune.